Synthetic fractional flux quanta in a ring of superconducting qubits: Introduction

-In this work, we propose a system of coupled superconducting qubits to experimentally observe signatures of the fractionalization phenomenon.
-Specifically, we consider a one dimensional chain of capacitively coupled transmon qubits \cite{koch2007charge-insensitive} arranged in a ring geometry, as depicted in Fig.~\ref{Fig1}a).
-The low-energy modes in these systems are plasmons that can be excited by microwave photons and propagate through the capacitors.
-Such excitations behaves as bosons located at the qubit's sites, and because of the non-linear inductance of the Josephson junctions in the qubits, they can interact with each other.
-In contrast to the Cooper pair dynamics occurring in Josephson junctions arrays~\cite{fazio2001quantum}, here the boson-boson interaction are effectively {\it attractive} \cite{hacohen2015cooling,fedorov2021photon}.
-These systems have been realized experimentally and have aroused considerable interest in the fields of driven-dissipative dynamics~\cite{ma2019A}, many-body localization~\cite{Roushan2017Spectroscopic,Xu2018emulating,guo2021observation,Chiaro2022direct}, disordered quantum phases of artificial matter ~\cite{mansikkamaki2021phases}, quantum walks~\cite{yan2019strongly, Giri2021Two,PainterQRWScience}, and perfect quantum state transfer~\cite{sun2018,roy2024}.
-The important observation, here, is that the natural regime in which such systems work is the one of moderate number of bosons $N_p$, thus opening the door for the verification of predictions for the attractive Bose-Hubbard dynamics~\cite{naldesi2019rise,polo2020exact,polo2022quantum,blain2023soliton} in regimes that might be challenging to reach in other physical platforms.
+In this work, we will define a superconducting qubit quantum simulator for the dynamics of attracting bosons hosted in a ring lattice pierced by an {\it effective magnetic field}.
+In particular, we shall see that our system displays signatures of the fractionalization phenomenon distinctive for bright solitons. {\it Linear} chains of capacitivelly coupled qubits have been realized experimentally and have aroused considerable interest in the fields of driven-dissipative dynamics~\cite{ma2019A}, many-body localization~\cite{Roushan2017Spectroscopic,Xu2018emulating,guo2021observation,Chiaro2022direct}, disordered quantum phases of artificial matter ~\cite{mansikkamaki2021phases}, quantum walks~\cite{yan2019strongly, Giri2021Two,PainterQRWScience}, and perfect quantum state transfer~\cite{sun2018,roy2024}.
+In these systems, the low-energy modes are plasmons that can be excited by microwave photons and propagate through the capacitors.
+Such excitations behave as bosons located at the qubit's sites, and because of the non-linear inductance of the Josephson junctions in the qubits, they can interact with each other.
+In contrast to the Cooper pair dynamics occurring in Josephson junctions arrays~\cite{fazio2001quantum}, here the boson-boson interaction is effectively {\it attractive} \cite{hacohen2015cooling,fedorov2021photon}.
+The important observation, here, is that the natural regime in which such systems work is the one of moderate number of bosons $N_p$, thus opening the door for analyzing the attractive Bose-Hubbard dynamics~\cite{naldesi2019rise,polo2020exact,polo2022quantum,blain2023soliton} in conditions that might be challenging to reach in other physical platforms.

-The other important aspect we would like to point out relates to the synthetic gauge field in a spatially closed qubit network.
-Because of the capacitive qubit-qubit coupling, such a field cannot induce an actual matter-wave motion as it occur for example in cold atoms systems.
-Here, we demonstrate that the effective synthetic field can be achieved by means of a suitable Floquet driving~\cite{eckardt2005superfluid,lin2009synthetic,kolovsky2011creating,jotzu2014experimental} of the transmon frequency.
+Our capacitively coupled qubits ring system is depicted in Fig.~\ref{Fig1}(a).
+In particular, we note that the effective magnetic field cannot induce any actual matter-wave motion as it occur for example in cold atoms.
+Nevertheless, we can implement a synthetic magnetic field in our superconducting qubit system through a Floquet driving~\cite{eckardt2005superfluid,lin2009synthetic,kolovsky2011creating,jotzu2014experimental,lim2017electrically} of the transmon frequencies.
+The latter is suitably engineered to facilitate the operations to be carried out on the superconducting circuit system and protect the transmons performances from decoherence.